Oh, what a birthday week for Dr. Seuss books

-NEW YORK — Oh, the books that sold last week by Dr. Seuss.
+NEW YORK (AP) — Oh, the books that sold last week by Dr. Seuss.

 More than 1.2 million copies of stories by the late children’s author sold in the first week of March — more than quadruple from the week before — following the news that his estate was pulling six books because of racial and ethnic stereotyping.
 For days virtually every book in the top 20 on Amazon’s bestseller list was by Dr. Seuss.